 The seven required data fields are as follows:

-• Supplier Name: The individual or organization that manufacturers a given software component.
+• Supplier Name: The individual or organization that manufactures a given software component.

 • Component Name: The name given to a unit of software.
 This is determined by the supplier.